scrime-u-bordeaux/scrimpt/README.md

 3. License.

- Up is free softare.
+ Up is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License Version 2.0. as published by the Free Software Foundation.
 A copy of the GNU GPL 2.0 is provided with the software.

 4. Contents of Help Page:

+ Up -- Debian/Ubuntu Update Tool (Version 1.2)  -help

  Up is a tool that automates the update procedure for Debian and Ubuntu based Linux systems.

+ Press "q" to exit this Help page.

  Commands:
     up = full system update.

     Running "up" with no options will update the apt cache and then perform a full distribution update automatically.

-    up --clean = full system update with cleanup.
+    up --remove = full system update with orphaned packages removed. up --clean = full system update with full cleanup.

     Adding the "--clean" option will invoke the apt commands to search for and remove locally cached packages that are no longer in the repositories and remove orphaned packages that are no longer needed by programs.

+    The "--remove" option only removes orphaned packages, leaving the apt cache alone.

     up --help = shows this help page.

  By Joe Collins www.ezeelinux.com (GNU/General Public License version 2.0)

  Disclaimer:

  THIS SOFTWARE IS PROVIDED BY EZEELINUX “AS IS” AND ANY EXPRESS OR IMPLIED